BulsonJ/personal-site/_posts/2022-03-20-vulkan-renderer.md

 - (Optional) Use of index buffers

 I'm planning to continue working on this renderer in my spare time.
 For my dissertation this year, I want to investigate Hydraulic Erosion, and I'm going to use this Vulkan renderer as part of it.

-If you would like to take a look at the source code, you can check out my repository on [GitHub](https://github.com/BulsonJ/Vulkan-Playground).
-You can also check out my [Trello board](https://trello.com/b/uCrWNyLY/vulkan-renderer) for this project.